D424 road

 D424 is a state road in Croatia that connects the city of Zadar with the A1 motorway.
 It links Gaženica port in southern Zadar and Zadar 2 interchange on A1 motorway, executed as a dual carriage expressway (brza cesta) connector, with an 80 km/h speed limit.
 The D424 has five interchanges.
 Together with the new Gaženica port and the Crno commercial zone, the expressway is expected to bring prosperity to Zadar.

 The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, state-owned company.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske ceste, operator of the road.
-Substantial variations between annual (AADT) and summer (ASDT) traffic volumes are attributed to the fact that the road connects a number of summer resorts to Croatian motorway network.
+Substantial variations between annual (AADT) and summer (ASDT) traffic volumes are attributed to the fact that the road connects a number of summer resorts to the Croatian motorway network.